 Founded by Chen Duxiu and Li Dazhao in Shanghai in 1921, the Chinese Communist Party was able to attract many of energized youth across the country, including in places like Wuhan, Guangzhou, Jinan, and Beijing.

-Being one of the prominent members, Mao Zedong went on to set up a local branch in Changsha, the capital of Hunan sheng province.
-Mao Zedong was able to bring together not just students but traders and the working class under his vision for China.
+Being one of the prominent members, Mao went on to set up a local branch in Changsha, the capital of Hunan sheng province.
+He was able to attract not just students but traders and the working class to his vision for China.
 His organizations, which he sometimes referred to as the “army of the red flag”, protested vehemently against Japan’s and other foreign powers’ influence on China.

 Mao Zedong and the Kuomintang (KMT)